Służewiec: Financial and residential district

 By the 2010s, almost all of the historical industrial objects were deconstructed and replaced by new office and residential buildings.
 One of the last remaining artefacts in the neighbourhood, dating to its industrial era, is the Memorial of the Builders of Industrial Służewiec, a socialist realist sculpture depicting a bricklayer, dedicated to people who worked on the construction of the district in the 1950s.
 It is placed in front of the office building Park Rozwoju, at Suwak Street.
 Its author and history remain unknown.
 Until the 2010s, it was placed behind one of the warehouses in the area, and was moved to its current location in 2015.

 The high-rise residential buildings begun being constructed in the former industrial area of Służewiec in the 1990s, alongside office buildings.
-While, the region was dominated by office spaces, and considered the largest financial district in Poland, it begun losing its status to the Wola district in 2019, with the last office building being built there in 2020.
-Since then, the number of rented office spaces begun to steadily decrease, as the neighbourhood begun transforming into a housing area, with the development of new housing estates throughout the early 2020s, with the estimated population of 31,000 in 2025.
+While, the region was dominated by office spaces, and considered the largest financial district in Poland, it began losing its status to the Wola district in 2019, with the last office building being built there in 2020.
+Since then, the number of rented office spaces begun to steadily decrease, as the neighbourhood begun transforming into a housing area, with the development of new housing estates throughout the early 2020s, with the estimated population of around 31,000 in 2025.

 In 2019, the Tram Tradition Chamber was opened in the Mokotów tram depot as a museum of the history of trams in Warsaw.

 In December 2024, the Suwak Linear Park was opened, stretching alongside Suwak Street, from Logarytmiczna to Woronicza Streets, on an area of 2 ha.